wyang-pisrc/ra-mdp/README.md

 - `analytics-api.ipynb`: Shows how to access Eloqua and Adobe Analytics APIs in Python

-### Exploratory Data Analysis

-- Contains code to generate data for a presentation
+### One-off projects

+- Data collection for specific presentations or inquiries:
+  - `Exploratory-data-analysis`
+  - `Lead-status`